Mslef/fullstack-catalog/README.md

 # fullstack-catalog

 Catalog app for the project 3 of the Udacity Full Stack Nanodegree.
+It consists of a wiki for web development ressources, that can be modified if correctly logged in using Oauth.

 ##Dependencies